 - Managing their finances wisely.

 IDAs, or individual development accounts, are matched savings accounts that enable people to accumulate savings and purchase assets.
-Program participants are responsible for depositing earned income into savings accounts, for which they receive matched savings contributions.
+Program participants are responsible for depositing money into savings accounts, for which they receive matched savings contributions.
 For each dollar participants deposit in their IDA, they receive $5 in matching funds to be used towards the purchase of an asset.

 To participate in WSCAT’s IDA program, a person must:

 - Be at least 12 years of age.

 - Reside on or near (within a 15-mile radius of) the Warm Springs Indian Reservation.

 - Be able to attend and complete WSCAT’s financial education courses.

-Participants must meet annual Income Guidelines as published by the Oregon IDA Initiative, whichever is pertinent to the participant’s savings plan, and have a household net worth of less than $20,000.
+Participants must meet annual Income Guidelines as published by the Oregon IDA Initiative and have a household net worth of less than $20,000.
 You can view eligibility here.
 For further questions or to apply, please contact the WSCAT office, at 541-553-3148 to discuss your eligibility for the program.

 How the IDA program works

 Our IDA program enables you to save your own money in a bank account and have that money matched with dollars from state, federal, and private funders.
 With the money you save and the matching dollars, you must purchase an asset.
-Qualifying assets include home purchase or repair, business startup or expansion, education (either college or vocational), home renovation, technology for people with disabilities, or motor vehicles (to enable you to get to work or school).
+Qualifying assets include home purchase or repair, business startup or expansion, education (either college or vocational), home renovation, assistive technology, motor vehicles, rentals, debt repayment, or emergency savings (when combined with other assets).
 Because WSCAT works with a wide range of generous donors, we are able to provide Warm Springs community members with matching funds at a 5:1 rate.
 This means that if you save $1,000, you will receive $5,000 in matching funds toward the purchase of an asset!
 Depending on the type of asset you are saving for, there is a minimum savings period of 6 to 13 months.